natashamathur/afghanistan-aid/README.md

-# afghanistan-aid
-Assessing the impact of U.S. military aid on regional violence in Afghanistan

 # Executive Summary
 Each year the United States distributes $5.9 billion in foreign aid.
 This money goes to a variety of countries on every continent and can be used for anything from education to medical development to infrastructure spending.